JPDye/Sorting-Visualiser/README.md

 - merge_sort (set NUM_COLOURS to power of 2 for best results)
 - radix_sort_lsd (set NUM_COLOURS to multiple of 100 for best results)

 Program can either create a gradient using two of my own modules - ColCon and GradientCreator - or take an image as input.
-ColCon and GradientCreator haven't been uploaded yet so only option is to give image as input.

 Place Image in img/input and set the USE_IMAGE flag to True and the IMAGE_NAME variable to the name of the image.

 ### To Do
 - Create CLI or command line argumnets for variables within main.py that control visualisation attributes.